 - Do search online to see if the number or company is legitimate or if there are any complaints against them.

 Remember even legitimate companies giving a ‘free’ stay or package often have timeshare programs that they are trying to sell once you’ve arrived.
 There is nothing worse than finding out too late that you’ll have to sit through timeshare presentations instead of enjoying the beach!
 Adding to that, even if you were drawn to that offer, and you proceed with accepting their terms and conditions, you could already be in trouble.
 It is likely that you might be able to find assistance from top timeshare exit companies or reputed lawyers.
 Nevertheless, even in the assistance you seek, there are many out there who can con you by making false promises.
-So, you need to research thoroughly before making any decision, otherwise, you are doing a deep dive into how to get rid of massanutten timeshare because you feel so unhappy with it.
+So, you need to research thoroughly before making any decision.

 Here’s a refresher on how to stop robocalls: 4 Easy Ways to Block Robocalls Fast